Asm25xr/Store-System-Cpp/README.md

 # Store-System-Cpp
-This project is a C++ version of practical task for File Structure Course
+This project is a C++ version of the practical task for the File Structure Course